Adapted from Simply French: Patricia Wells Presents the Cuisine of Joël Robuchon by Patricia Wells (William Morrow, 1991).

 Butter

-Peel your potatoes and cut them into chunks.
-(Halve or quarter them depending on the size of the potato.)
+Peel your potatoes, and cut them into chunks, halving or quartering them depending on size.

+Steam the potatoes until a cake tester pierces them easily.
+I use a basket steamer.
 Remove the steamer from the pot.
 The potatoes will be flaky at this point, not waterlogged.
-Then remove the potatoes from the steamer and put them through a potato ricer directly into a bowl.
+Put them through a potato ricer directly into a bowl.

-Add a little fine sea salt to taste.
-I don't add much, and I don't add pepper - black or white.
+Add fine sea salt to taste.
+I don’t add much, and I don’t add pepper—black or white.
 Beat the salt into the potatoes.
-For mashed potatoes, stop here
+If you are making mashed potatoes, stop here.

-a sieve into a heat-proof bowl.
-I use a flexible dough scraper to push the potatoes through.
+For potato purée, push the mixture through a tamis or sieve into a heatproof bowl.
+I use a flexible dough scraper to do this.

-When finished, potatoes puree will sort of spread on the plate and have an elastic quality.
+When finished, potato purée will sort of spread on the plate and have a slightly elastic quality. quality.

 No comments: